Bathroom Fitters in Catford (SE6)

 Bathroom Fitting Tip for Catford Homeowners

 Many Catford Victorians have the bathroom above the kitchen, which means any plumbing changes need to account for the ceiling below.
 We route waste pipes carefully to maintain proper fall gradients without dropping the kitchen ceiling height.
-If the existing floor has any bounce or flex — common in older properties where the joists have sagged — we reinforce before tiling to prevent grout cracking.
+If the existing floor has any bounce or flex, common in older properties where the joists have sagged, we reinforce before tiling to prevent grout cracking.
 These are the details that separate a bathroom that looks good on day one from one that still looks good in year ten.

-Lewisham Council process and project management
+Lewisham Council building regulations and project management for Catford bathrooms

 Bathroom Fitting in Catford: What's Included

-What Our Customers Say
+Get a fixed quoteWhat Our Customers Say

 “All Well managed our project from start to finish.
 The fixed-price contract meant no surprises, and the result is stunning.”